sol-sk/GIT_Obsidian/DND/Murder Mystery.md

 Dylan
 - Leans head out and barks loudly to try and signal dogs

-Craytag says smth to molly oscuro
+Craytag (Abbott) says smth to molly oscuro
 - tells everyone to calm down
-- asks kinelli to escort guests back to dining room
+- asks kinelli to escort guests back to dining room, return, with holt
+- Him and molly will investigate
+- Held back by Mr Karen Grantham
 -